anderssonlab/PRIMEloci/README.md

 The workflow focuses on the prediction of regulatory elements using machine learning, encompassing six key steps:

-1. **Extracting CTSS data**: Generate CAGE transcriptional start site (CTSS) objects from bigWig files.
+1. **Extracting CTSS Data**: Extract CAGE transcriptional start site (CTSS) objects from bigWig files using the CAGEfightR package.
-2. **Identifying Tag Clusters**: Derive tag clusters (TCs) from the CTSS data.
+2. **Identifying Tag Clusters (TCs)**: Identify tag clusters (TCs) from the extracted CTSS data using the CAGEfightR package.
-3. **Processing Profiles**: Prepare processed CAGE profiles for input into the prediction model.
+3. **Sliding Through TCs**: Slide through the identified TCs, setting the window size to 20, to prepare data for downstream analysis.
-4. **Predicting Profile Probabilities**: Utilize PRIMEloci models to predict CAGE profile probabilities of regulatory elements.
+4. **Creating Normalized Profiles**: Generate normalized profiles for input into the prediction model.
-5. **Filtering Results**: Output non-overlapping predicted loci in `.bed` and `.rds` formats for further analysis in R.
+5. **Predicting Profile Probabilities**: Use PRIMEloci models to predict the probabilities of regulatory elements.
-6. **Post-processing**: Apply further refinement and filtering to predictions based on additional criteria.
+6. **Post-Processing**: Refine and filter predictions using additional criteria for improved accuracy, outputting non-overlapping loci in `.bed` format for further analysis in R.

 PRIMEloci offers two primary ways to utilize its genome-wide prediction: